Over recent years, zero carb “carnivore diets” have rapidly grown in popularity.

 Are There Any Health Risks?

-In my personal opinion, there’s no reason to suspect that zero carb dieters can’t enjoy long-term health benefits.
+In my personal opinion, there’s no reason to suspect that zero carb dieters can’t enjoy long-term health.

-However, there’s also no evidence of long-term safety.
+However, there is also no evidence of long-term safety.

 Is it Sustainable?